coinrange/Hebe-Web/README.md

 You must get all the necessary professional advice Before deciding whether to buy HEBE tokens or otherwise participate in the HEBE network, you must consult with a lawyer, accountant and / or tax professional, and any other professional adviser.

-HEBE overview
+RANGE overview
-The HEBE network is named after the Greek goddess Hebe (Greek: Ἥβη; English: Hebe)
+The RANGE network is named because we want to make new range in the crypto world

-The total number of HEBE coins is 1 billion;
+The total number of RANGE coins is around 23 million;

-All currencies are generated directly in the genesis block, and the account number that generated the genesis block is HEBE-MRCC-2YLS-8M54-3CMAJ.
-The balance of this account is also set to negative one billion.
+All currencies are generated directly in the genesis block, and the account number that generated the genesis block is RANGE-QXCN-7NR9-Q5RT-5M7TL.
+The balance of this account is also set to negative 23 million.
 The negative monetary value in the genesis account also has several interesting effects:

 The Genesis account cannot initiate any transactions and cannot pay transaction fees, because the account balance is negative, so the password of this account is also public (note that the last one is also part of the password): It was a bright cold day in April, and the clocks were striking thirteen.

-Any HEBE currency sent to this account will be destroyed, because the negative balance of this account will make the transferred currency and the balance offset each other;
+Any RANGE currency sent to this account will be destroyed, because the negative balance of this account will make the transferred currency and the balance offset each other;

-The HEBE assets transferred to this account will also be destroyed;
+The RANGE assets transferred to this account will also be destroyed;

-The relationship between HEBE and NXT
+The relationship between RANGE and NXT
-The HEBE network is based on the NXT blockchain and currently uses the NXT 1.11.5 GPL version
+The RANGE network is based on the NXT blockchain and currently uses the NXT 1.11.13 GPL version

-Why not adopt the JPL agreement, which was decided by early participants in the HEBE community.
-You can view the record at https://bbs.hebeblock.com/topic/93

-HEBE contributes walletnxt on NXT https://walletnxt.com This is the only NXT decentralized wallet that supports all NXT clone projects.
+RANGE contributes walletnxt on NXT https://walletnxt.com This is the only NXT decentralized wallet that supports all NXT clone projects.
 The current number of users is 1100+

 100% POS (Proof Of Stake) Proof of Stake
-In HEBE's POS model, security is guaranteed by the holders.
+In RANGE's POS model, security is guaranteed by the holders.
 The benefits brought by POS will not generate a centralized trend in POW
+/////////////////

 The system built by HEBE regards each coin as a tiny mining machine.
 The greater the number of coin coins in the account, the greater the chance that it has the opportunity to generate a block.
 The benefit of creating a block is the transaction costs within the block.
 Creating a block does not generate new coins.
 The redistribution of HEBE takes place in the transaction fees for creating blocks.